Non-profits always need benefactors. In 2020, multiply reasons to give by 1,000.

 Southerners on New Ground

-This group led by men of color supports health equity for people living with HIV through lessening gaps of disparities.
-It is part of the collaborative that founded The SPOT resource center located at the Rush Center. thrivess.org
+This group led by black men supports health equity for people living with HIV through lessening gaps of disparities. thrivess.org

 Trans Housing Atlanta Program

 THAP connects transgender and gender nonconforming people in metro Atlanta directly to available safe housing and supportive services.
 (Photo by Patrick Saunders for Project Q). transhousingatlanta.org

 Through the combined efforts of Atlanta Gay Men’s Chorus and Atlanta Women’s Chorus, performances promote equality to diverse audiences, serve as a catalyst for social change, inspire hearts and minds to change and embrace each other.
 (Photo via AGMC). voicesofnote.org

 You can also support local LGBTQ journalism with a recurring donation to Project Q Atlanta.